 The Rams spent Thursday, Nov.
 29, preparing for No. 22 Purdue, their NCAA tournament first-round opponent.

-Brook Coulter joined the Colorado State women's volleyball coaching staff on Jan.
-26, 2012, as associate head coach.
-Due to her diverse background, she works with all aspects of the volleyball program, especially the outside hitters and first-contact defense.
-Additionally, she's the team's recruiting coordinator.
+Brook Coulter joined the Colorado State volleyball coaching staff on Jan.
+26, 2012, as associate head coach, and begins her third season with the program in 2014.
+With her diverse background, Coulter works with all aspects of the program, including first-contact defense, outside hitting and as the team's recruiting coordinator.

 By coaching at CSU, Coulter was able to return to her hometown.
-A 1996 graduate of Rocky Mountain High School in Fort Collins, Colo., Coulter spent her childhood watching CSU volleyball.
-She attended matches at Moby Arena, and beginning at the age of 14, even kept a three-ring binder full of newspaper clippings about the program.
+A 1996 graduate of Rocky Mountain High School in Fort Collins, Coulter spent her childhood watching CSU volleyball.
+She attended matches at Moby Arena, and beginning at the age of 14, even kept a three-ring binder full of newspaper clippings.

-Her coaching career began at Nevada in 2002, where she organized summer camps and maintained a recruiting database.
-However, she then put coaching on hold to continue her playing career.
+Her coaching career began as a volunteer assistant at Nevada in 2002, where she organized summer camps and maintained a recruiting database.
+After one season in Reno, however, she put coaching on hold to continue her playing career.

-She played professionally in Europe from 2002-07, competing for teams in Austria, Spain, Germany and Slovenia.
-She was also employed by Bring It Promotions, where she directed and organized international tours throughout Slovenia and Eastern Europe.
+She played professionally in Europe from 2002-07, competing for teams in Slovenia, Austria, Spain, Germany and Holland.
+She was also employed by Bring It Promotions, where she directed and organized international tours throughout Slovenia and eastern Europe.

-Coulter completed her bachelor of arts in integrative biology in May 2001 from California and was a physical therapy aide at the Nevada Physical Therapy-Orthopedic and Sports Rehabilitation Clinic upon graduation.
+Coulter earned her Bachelor of Arts degree in integrative biology in 2001 from California, and was a physical therapy aide at the Nevada Physical Therapy-Orthopedic and Sports Rehabilitation Clinic upon graduation.
 Her parents still live in Fort Collins.

 |2012-Present||Colorado State||Associate Head Coach|